chrisbarbati/SliceOfHeaven/README.md

 # SliceOfHeaven ASP.NET MVC Project

 SliceOfHeaven is an ASP.NET MVC project that I created.
-Originally a class project, the goal was to create a functional pizza-store website, demonstrating my abilities in ASP.NET.
+Originally a class project to create an e-commerce page, my goal was to create a functional pizza-store website, demonstrating my abilities in ASP.NET.

 ## Notable Features